nataliaElv/blog/content/index.md

 tags:
 ---
 Hi! 👋
-I'm Natalia, a Computational Linguist from Madrid (Spain) working at Hugging Face.
+I'm Natalia, a Computational Linguist from Madrid (Spain) working at Hugging Face 🤗.
 I'm passionate about languages and curating high-quality data for AI.

 Before starting my journey in AI, I studied Classics and did a PhD at the University of Cambridge on Ancient Greek Linguistics, more specifically on the linguistic comparison of archaic Greek alphabets.